Jun-Lizst/leo1234jv4/content/page/about.md

 APRIL 2014 — PRESENT

 ## Honors
+1. China Optics Valley Scholarship, 12/2022, Optical Valley Foundation, China
-1. **Excellent student Scholarship of Baosteel**, 10/2021, (Baosteel Education Foundation), China
+2. **Excellent student Scholarship of Baosteel**, 10/2021, (Baosteel Education Foundation), China
+3. Outstanding Graduates, 06/2018, College of life Science and Technology, HZAU
-2. **Dean Scholarship** (The highest scholarship that represents student’s academic performance), 09/2017, College of life Science and Technology, HZAU
+4. **Dean Scholarship** (The highest scholarship that represents student’s academic performance), 09/2017, College of life Science and Technology, HZAU
-3. **National Endeavor Scholarship**, 09/2017, Hubei Province Department of Education, China
+5. **National Endeavor Scholarship**, 09/2017, Hubei Province Department of Education, China
-4. **Qifa Zhang Scholarship** (Funded by Qifa Zhang who is an academician of Chinese academy of sciences, foreign academician of the American academy of sciences and The third world academy of sciences), 10/2015, College of life Science and Technology, HZAU
+6. **Qifa Zhang Scholarship** (Funded by Qifa Zhang who is an academician of Chinese academy of sciences, foreign academician of the American academy of sciences and The third world academy of sciences), 10/2015, College of life Science and Technology, HZAU
-5. **Freshman Principle special Scholarship** (Scholarship for Freshman year student honored by the president of HZAU), 09/2014, Huazhong Agricultural University
+7. **Freshman Principle special Scholarship** (Scholarship for Freshman year student honored by the president of HZAU), 09/2014, Huazhong Agricultural University
-6. **Model Student of Academic Records**, 10/2016, College of life Science and Technology, HZAU
+8. **Model Student of Academic Records**, 10/2016, College of life Science and Technology, HZAU
-7. **Triple-A Student**, 2017, College of Life Science and Technology, HZAU
+9. **Triple-A Student**, 2017, College of Life Science and Technology, HZAU
-8. **Triple-A Student**, 2015, College of Life Science and Technology, HZAU
+10. **Triple-A Student**, 2015, College of Life Science and Technology, HZAU

 ## Awards
 1. **Bronze medal of iGEM-2016 Competition** (International Genetically Engineered